YOU CAN'T BE FIXED!

 The Fantasy of Being “Fixed”

 When we imagine ourselves as “fixed,” what are we really picturing?
-Usually, it’s some version of ourselves that feels calm, unbothered, consistently happy or at least consistently neutral.
-We imagine a self that doesn’t get anxious before big presentations, doesn’t feel the sting of rejection, doesn’t lie awake worrying about loved ones.
-We imagine a self that doesn’t feel so much.
+Usually, it’s some version of ourselves that feels calm, unbothered, consistently happy, or at least consistently neutral.
+We imagine a self that doesn’t get anxious before big presentations, doesn’t feel the sting of rejection, and doesn’t lie awake worrying about loved ones.
+We envision a self that doesn’t feel so much.

 And there’s the problem.
-Because being fully alive means feeling the full range of human emotions.
+Being fully alive means feeling the full range of human emotions.
 Joy and grief.
 Excitement and anxiety.
 Love and fear.
-These aren’t bugs in the system, they’re features.
-They’re how we know we’re engaged with life, connected to others, invested in outcomes that matter to us.
+These aren’t bugs in the system; they’re features.
+They’re how we know we’re engaged with life, connected to others, and invested in outcomes that matter to us.

 “Fixed” as Emotional Avoidance

-This mindset keeps us perpetually searching for the solution that will finally make us stop feeling: the right medication, the right therapist, the right self-help book, the right mindfulness practice.
-And when we still feel anxious or sad afterward, we conclude that we’re not fixed yet, that we need to try harder, do more, find the real answer.
+When we still feel anxious or sad afterward, we conclude that we’re not fixed yet.
+We think we need to try harder, do more, or find the real answer.
 But what if the feelings themselves aren’t the problem?
 What if the problem is our relationship with those feelings?

 The Cost of Emotional Immunity